Examples of Different Go-To-Market Strategies

 GTM for New Partnership

 Description: Leveraging the strengths of two businesses, aiming to benefit from combined expertise, technology, and market reach.
-Look for mutual strengths and craft a joint value proposition that marries both partners' offerings.
+Look for mutual strengths and craft a joint value proposition marries both partners' offerings.

 Example: An enterprise software firm and a hardware producer team up to sell a bundled solution, marrying software efficiency with optimised hardware.